Floating is a great tool for enhanced learningGive full attention to learning, absorb knowledge more quickly, and understand more deeply

-When suspended weightless in the darkness the brain enters a highly receptive state.
+When suspended weightless in the darkness, the brain enters a highly receptive state.
 It becomes ‘hungry for stimulus’ so that when a stimulus is provided, a maximum intensity of attention occurs.

-A great example of this is documented by Steven Kotler and Jamie Wheal in their book ‘Stealing Fire’.
-They gained unprecedented access to the training programme of the US Navy Sea Air Land teams (SEALs).
-In the SEALs’ headquarters in Norfolk Virginia is a facility called the Mind Gym, packed with a whole host of cutting edge tools to train their people to the maximum extent possible, including a suite of float tanks.
+Kotler and Wheal gained unprecedented access to the training programme of the US Navy Sea Air Land teams (SEALs).
+In the SEALs’ headquarters in Norfolk Virginia is a facility called the Mind Gym.
+This area is packed with a whole host of cutting-edge tools to train their people to the maximum extent possible, including a suite of floatation tanks.
 The SEALs worked with researchers at Advanced Brain Monitoring in Carlsbad California to understand how to use the float environment for accelerated learning.

-By using the float tank to eliminate all distractions and stimulate specific brainwave states, the SEALS have been able to cut the time it takes to learn a foreign language down from six months to six weeks.
+By using the float tank to eliminate all distractions and stimulate specific brainwave states, the SEALS were able to cut the time it takes to learn a foreign language down from six months to six weeks.

 However, the work of the navy SEALs does build on a body of scientific research into the effect of deep relaxation on learning, and some interesting studies specifically using float tanks.

-Taylor selected a cohort of 40 subjects from a total of 450 volunteers to be as similar as possible, eliminating many variables including gender, age, dominant hand, ethnicity, weight, physical activity, EEG patterns, and even the stage of their menstrual cycle.
+Taylor selected a cohort of 40 subjects from a total of 450 volunteers.
+He chose them to be as similar as possible, eliminating many variables including gender, age, dominant hand, ethnicity, weight, physical activity, EEG patterns, and even the stage of their menstrual cycle.